league-curriculum/Python-Level-0/lessons/level0_project.md

 # Level 0 Project

-For your final Level 0 project, you are going to learn the most important lesson that and programmer can learn:
+For your final Level 0 project, you are going to learn the most important lesson that a programmer can learn:

-<p style="align: center; font-size: 40px; font-weight: bold; color: red; font-family: 'Comic Sans MS', cursive, sans-serif;">Read The Documentation!</p>
+<p style="text-align: center; font-size: 40px; font-weight: bold; color: red; font-family: 'Comic Sans MS', cursive, sans-serif;">Read The Documentation!</p>

 We've been using the Python turtle for all this time, but we haven't read the documentation yet!